 The Occupational Safety and Health Administration (OSHA) is an organization in place to keep workers safe, by mandating secure and healthy work environments, and enforcing training and safety standards across the occupational landscape of the United States.
 They also provide guidelines intended to protect the rights of workers in case of an on-the-job accident.
 If you believe your workplace is unsafe, you can file a complaint with OSHA and schedule an inspection of the site.
-If you are unsure if a complaint should be filed you should contact the injured workers attorneys at Kaplan Lawyers PC to discuss the situation and receive free advice.
+If you are unsure if a complaint should be filed you should contact the injured workers attorneys at Tucker Lawyers PC to discuss the situation and receive free advice.

 What Are My Rights?